- 14 Oct 2024

 Transaction Manifests

 Every transaction in the Radix Engine and Radix Engine Simulator (resim) has a manifest.
-Transaction manifests are list of instructions that are followed by the engin.
+Transaction manifests are lists of instructions that are followed by the engine.
 They are listed in order of execution in largely human readable language, so that in most cases we can see what a transaction will do without too much effort.
 If any step fails for any reason, the entire transaction fails and none of the steps are committed to the ledger on the network.

 Here is an example of simple transaction manifest to transfer 10 XRD from one account to another: